JuliaDynamics/ConcurrentSim.jl/docs/src/guides/environments.md

 end
 ```

-In SimJulia, this can be used to provide return values for processes that can be used by other processes:
+In ConcurrentSim, this can be used to provide return values for processes that can be used by other processes:

 ```julia
 @resumable function other_proc(env::Environment)